systemetric/shepherd/sheepsrc/docs/gpio.md

 ---
 # GPIO

-GPIO *(General Purpose Input Output)* allows you to turn on LEDs, react to button presses, or do just about anything.
+The GPIO _(General Purpose Input Output)_ allows you to turn on LEDs, react to button presses, or do just about anything.

 Our BrainBox has 4 GPIO pins that you can control.
-Before you do anything with a pin, you must first set it's mode.
+Before you do anything with a pin, you must first set its mode.

 There are 4 modes:
 |Mode|Python|Description|